Our Soils

 Data and facts

 Emergence: The trochite limestone layer sequence dates back to 238 million years ago.
 Neustadt was 6,000 kilometers south, close to the equator in the subtropics.
 The Muschelkalk Sea covered the Palatinate and large parts of Central Europe.
+The shallow inland sea was only connected to the global ocean via narrow gates.
 Near Neustadt, the seabed formed a striking ridge.
 In the sunlight-flooded, plankton-rich shallow water there was a magnificent sea lily biotope.
 The extensive crinoid lawns of the Vogelsang were teeming with mussels, snails, sea urchins, feather stars, cartilaginous fish and marine dinosaurs.
 Large amounts of lime were precipitated from the warm, lime-supersaturated seawater.
 Clay transported by rivers to the sea mixed with lime to form the muddy seabed.
 Shells and shells of millions of sea creatures sank to the bottom of the sea.
 Overlying rocks from the Keuper later solidified the seabed into limestone and clay marlstone.
 When the Rhine Graben sank, the layers broke up into fragments.
 Today we find the geologically younger trochite limestone formation of the Vogelsang directly next to the 12 million year older Haardtsandstein.

 Era: Triassic